Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

-Let us call a measurement that saturates this bound \emph{maximally efficient}, while one failing to saturate it, \emph{inefficient} (or not as efficient).
-In these terms any measurement following our model is maximally efficient, as we've seen.
-The most obvious modification to our model that leads to inefficiency is if the measurement outcome is discarded ($\epsilon_A\to\infty; \eta_A$ unchanged).
-Another way to reduce efficiency is if the apparatus' pointer fails to be in involution with $H_\text{app}^\text{own}$, so that some amount of ``deterioration" of the measurement record can happen between the time of the system-apparatus interaction and whenever the record is read.
-In the opposite direction, one might ask: could not a higher efficiency than~\eqref{eq_precDistRel} be reached, say, by using a pointer and coupling, $(Q,P)$, that are correlated in the apparatus ready state?
+Indeed, I have defined inefficient weak measurements in Section~\ref{sec_simultMeas}, as those with $\nu<1$ in~\eqref{eq_ModdedStochasticLiouvilleMultObs}.
+Such measurements will fail to saturate~\eqref{eq_precDistRel2}; the extreme case of this being when the measurement outcome is discarded ($\epsilon_A\to\infty; \eta_A$ unchanged).
+Another way to modify the present measurement model that fails to saturate~\eqref{eq_precDistRel2} is if the apparatus' pointer fails to be in involution with $H_\text{app}^\text{own}$, so that some amount of ``deterioration'' of the measurement record can happen between the time of the system-apparatus interaction and whenever the record is read.
+In the opposite direction, one might ask: Could not the bound~\eqref{eq_precDistRel2} be exceeded, say, by using a probe and pointer, $(Q,P)$, that are correlated in the apparatus ready state?
 To achieve the latter, one would need $(Q,P)$ to \emph{not} diagonalize the quadratic form~\eqref{eq_HappWithTrap2}; namely, instead of choosing $(Q,P)=(z_{i^*},w_{i^*})$, one would choose $(Q,P)$ related to $(z_{i^*},w_{i^*})$ by some linear canonical transformation.
 In fact, although not proven here, I find that this approach leads to the same precision-disturbance relation~\eqref{eq_precDistRel}; the only difference (aside from the Bayesian analysis becoming more involved) is that a systematic component is added to the observer effect.
-This component can be corrected given the measurement outcome $A^*$; so it doesn't count towards the disturbance $\eta_A$~\cite{fn_meaningOfEta}.
-In summary, these remarks suggest that, while it is easy to do worse than~\eqref{eq_precDistRel}, it may not be possible to do better; i.e.~they suggest inequality~\eqref{eq_precDistRel2} to be the general principle.
+This component can be corrected given the measurement outcome $A^*$; so it doesn't count towards the disturbance $\eta_A$.\footnote{ Recall: $\eta_A$ is defined as one's \emph{uncertainty} in $\tau$ ($\tau$ being the ``flow time'' for which the measurement caused the system to move along $\Phi^A_\tau$).} In Section~\ref{sec_Ozawa} I will analyze a second model of measurement, a classical version of Ozawa's quantum model~\cite{ozawa1988measurement}, originally proposed as a means to violate Heisenberg's relation, and it will be found that that model too is bound by~\eqref{eq_precDistRel2}.
+In summary, while it is easy to do worse than~\eqref{eq_precDistRel}, the present analysis suggests that it may not be possible to do better; it suggests inequality~\eqref{eq_precDistRel2} to be a general result.
+As the discussion in Section~\ref{sec_Ozawa} will highlight, such a result should be understood as a bound on the possibility, in Hamiltonian mechanics, of acquiring information about one observable without relinquishing the option to acquire information about other observables.